will-lynas/grapple-line.nvim/README.md

 		-- "unique_filename" shows the filename and parent directories if needed -- "filename" shows the filename only
 		mode = "unique_filename",
-		-- If a custom tag name is set, use that instead of the filename show_names = false,
+		-- If a tag name is set, use that instead of the filename show_names = false,
 	},
 }